SDX Bus from Las Vegas Strip to Fremont St: Route, Prices & Schedule

 Going to the Strip from Fremont Street on the SDX

-When headed to the Strip, (going south in other words), the SDX stops at (or across the street from), the following Strip hotels:
+When headed to the Strip, (going south in other words), the SDX stops at (or across the street a little walk from), the following Strip hotels:

 Fashion Show Mall – (the stop for the Wynn, Venetian, and T.I. among others)

-Excalibur – (the stop for MGM Grand, New York – New York, Monte Carlo among others).
+Excalibur – (the stop for MGM Grand, New York – New York, Park MGM, among others)

-Again, while not part of the Strip, the SDX does continue south of Mandalay Bay to the Town Square Mall on Las Vegas Boulevard, as well as the LV Premium Outlets.
+Again, while not part of the Strip, the SDX does continue south of Mandalay Bay to the Town Square Mall on Las Vegas Boulevard, as well as the LV Premium Outlets South.

-A three day pass is $20, which is less than you would pay for a one-way taxi ride from the Strip to Fremont Street.
-(We paid $30 something).
+Interestingly, the all-you-can ride three day SDX bus pass is still less than you’d pay for a one time taxi/Uber/Lyft ride from the Strip to Fremont Street and back.